 - When the seeds start popping add the curry leaves and red chilies.
 Stir a few minutes.
 When the edges of the leaves start turning tan, add the ginger and stir 2 to 3 minutes.

 - Next add the peanuts and stir.
-When the peanuts are partially toasted, add the drained chana dal and stir further until the chana dal turn a slight tan at the edges.
+When the peanuts are partially toasted, add the drained split peas and stir further until they turn a slight tan at the edges.
 (You may also roast the peanuts separately).
+Then stir the turmeric.

 - Add carrots and green chilies.
 Stir and allow the carrots to cook few minutes .